In This Article Expand or collapse the "in this article" section Domestic Production and Consumption in the Atlantic World

 • Brewer, John, and Roy Porter, eds.
 Consumption and the World of Goods.
 London: Routledge, 1994.

-Important collection of historiographical, methodological, and substantive articles on consumer goods of all sorts and the new habits and understandings they generated in the 17th and 18th centuries.
+Important collection of historiographical, methodological, and substantive articles on consumer goods of all sorts and the new habits and understandings they generated in the seventeenth and eighteenth centuries.

 • Smith, Woodruff D. Consumption and the Making of Respectability, 1600–1800.
 New York: Routledge, 2002.

-Argues that concern for respectability and appropriate behavior, which lent a moral and political purpose to consumption, lay behind the rapidly growing demand for tropical foodstuffs (tea, coffee, sugar) and imported textiles in Europe during the 17th and 18th centuries.
+Argues that concern for respectability and appropriate behavior, which lent a moral and political purpose to consumption, lay behind the rapidly growing demand for tropical foodstuffs (tea, coffee, sugar) and imported textiles in Europe during the seventeenth and eighteenth centuries.

 • Trentmann, Frank, ed.
 The Oxford Handbook of the History of Consumption.
 Oxford: Oxford University Press, 2012.